Sokolov's dwarf hamster

 Sokolov's dwarf hamster (Cricetulus sokolovi) is a species of rodent in the hamster and vole family Cricetidae.
 Previously listed as conspecific with Chinese striped hamster, it has been listed as a separate species since 1988.
 It has a distinctive dark stripe down its back on and otherwise grey body.
 It is found in China and Mongolia, and lives in burrows beneath desert shrubs.

 Taxonomy

 Cricetulus sokolovi was previously attributed to C. barabensis obscurus, but was elevated to species status in 1988 due to differences in its chromosomes and fur.
 It is named after Russian zoologist Vladimir E. Sokolov.

 Description

-It’s fur is grey with a brown-yellow hue.
+Its fur is grey with a brown-yellow hue.
 A dark stripe runs from the back of a specimen's neck to the base of its tail.
 This stripe is seen more easily in younger animals and fades with age.
 Its feet are white and its toes curl upwards.
-It’s ears are the same color as its fur, with a dark grey spot in the inside middle.
-It has a head-body-length of between 77–114 mm, tail length of 18–32 mm and ear length of 13–19 mm.
+Its ears are the same color as its fur, with a dark grey spot in the inside middle.
+It has a head and body length of between 77–114 mm, tail length of 18–32 mm and ear length of 13–19 mm.
 The skull is on average between 23–26 mm long.